sklimkov1990/week3-assignment-VBA-challenge/README.md

 ###### If Cells(i - 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then tickerStartingPrices(tickerIndex) = Cells(i, 6).Value as well as If Cells(i + 1, 1).Value <> tickers(tickerIndex) And Cells(i, 1).Value = tickers(tickerIndex) Then tickerEndingPrices(tickerIndex) = Cells(i, 6).Value.

-#### Having ran the original and defactored coded, we can spot a decrease in execution time down to 0.125 seconds.
-We can also see that the return on most stocks went down, even though their Total Daily Value has gone up between 2017 and 2018.
+#### Having ran the original and defactored codes, we can spot a decrease in execution time down to 0.125 seconds.
+We can also see that the return on most stocks went down, even though some of their Total Daily Value has gone up between 2017 and 2018.

 ## Summary

 #### Refactoring code has its own advantages and disadvantages.
 A refactored code seems to work faster and appears more organized and understandable, with lots of comments.
 The main problem with defactoring is how time-consuming the process is.
 It almost felt like it would have been faster to build a completely fresh code, from ground up.
-IT is also worth mentioning about the process of defactoring is debugging the original code, which is also very important.
+What is also worth mentioning about the process of defactoring is debugging the original code, which is also very important.